thinkcompany/think_dev-standards/development-standards/css/css-authoring-guidelines.md

 #### Binding

 Use "js-" prefixed classes (or data attributes such as data-js="something", data-component="component-name") for JavaScript hooks.
-Don't ever style these, and don't bind JavaScript other classes or IDs.
+Don't style these, and don't bind JavaScript other classes or IDs.

 ## Resources